Trey Brown: Playing career

 As a player, he was signed by the Chicago Bears as an undrafted free agent in 2009.
-He played college football at UCLA.
+He played college football for the UCLA Bruins.
 He also played for the New York Sentinels.

 NFL scout

-Brown spent 9 years in the National Football League as a scout/executive.
+Brown has spent 14 years in the National Football League as a scout/executive.
 From 2010 to 2012, he was a scout with the New England Patriots.
 Then, from 2013 to 2018, he was with the Philadelphia Eagles in a variety of capacities including the Director of College Scouting from 2016 to 2018.
-Brown has made the Super Bowl with all 3 NFL teams he has worked for: as an Area Scout after the 2011 season with the New England Patriots, as the Director of College Scouting after the 2017 season with the Philadelphia Eagles (where they beat the Patriots 41–33), and as a Scout after the 2021 season with the Cincinnati Bengals.
+After a 2 year stint running organizations in other pro football leagues, Brown returned to the NFL with the Cincinnati Bengals in 2021 and has been with them ever since.
+Brown has made the Super Bowl with all three NFL teams he has worked for: as an Area Scout after the 2011 season with the New England Patriots, as the Director of College Scouting after the 2017 season with the Philadelphia Eagles (where they beat the Patriots 41–33), and as a Scout after the 2021 season with the Cincinnati Bengals.

-Brown has also interviewed for General Manager jobs in the NFL on three separate occasions: with the Buffalo Bills in May 2017, the Oakland Raiders in December 2018, and the Las Vegas Raiders in January 2022.
+Brown has interviewed for multiple General Manager jobs over the past 7 seasons.
+His first GM interview came with the Buffalo Bills after the draft in May 2017.
+Brown then proceeded to have 3 GM interviews with the Raiders over a 6 year period.
+In December of 2018, Brown interviewed with the Oakland Raiders, and in January of both 2022 and 2024 Brown interviewed for the Las Vegas Raiders GM job.
+After the 2024 season, Brown had 2 more GM interviews, one with the Jacksonville Jaguars and another with the New York Jets where he was a finalist for the job.
+He also turned down a request to interview for the New England Patriots top job in 2024.

+On July 18, 2025, the Bengals promoted Brown to Assistant General Manager.